cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

 **`selectionType`** : A string indicating the selection behaviour from user input.
 By default, this is set automatically for you based on the type of input device detected.
-On touch devices, `"additive"` is default &mdash; a new selection made by the user adds to the set of currenly selected elements.
-On mouse-input devices, `"single"` is default &mdash; a new selection made by the user becomes the entire set of currently selected elements (i.e. the previous elements are unselected).
+On touch devices, `'additive'` is default &mdash; a new selection made by the user adds to the set of currenly selected elements.
+On mouse-input devices, `'single'` is default &mdash; a new selection made by the user becomes the entire set of currently selected elements (i.e. the previous elements are unselected).

-* `renderer.hideEdgesOnViewport` : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
-This makes panning and zooming more responsive for large graphs.

-**`showOverlay`** : A boolean, indicating whether you'd like to see the "cytoscape.js" overlay in the bottom right of the viewport (default `true`).

 **`layout`** : A plain object that specifies layout options.
 Which layout is initially run is specified by the `name` field.
 Refer to a layout's documentation for the options it supports, as described in [`cy.layout()`](#core/visuals/cy.layout).